 New Zealand, known by many as the adventure capital of the world, is certainly not short on things to do.
 From the highest peaks to under the water, here’s eight adventures to have in New Zealand.

-White water rafting
+2. White water rafting

-And New Zealand is one of the few places in the world you can raft class five rapids on a tour.
+And New Zealand is one of the few places in the world where you can raft class five rapids on a tour.
 Awesome.

-Black water rafting
+3. Black water rafting

 From fast and furious to slow and scary: black water rafting will take you through underground rivers carving through limestone caves.
 Semi-submersed in a wetsuit and innertube, you’ll be able to stare up at magnificent constellations of glow worms on the rocky ceiling.

 The best thing?
 New Zealand’s winter is from June through August so there’s no reason our northern hemisphere friends can’t jump down here and ski all year round.
 With many countries part of the Working Holiday program, you might be able to fund all the fun by working on the slopes.

 There are thousands of tracks with facilities varying between nice huts and catered food to a flat bit of grass and a river running beside it.
-You can really choose your own adventure, or just drive 45 minutes from any central business district and find yourself immersed and alone with the waves, wind and birdlife.
+You can really choose your own adventure, or just drive 45 minutes from any central business district and find yourself immersed and alone with the waves, wind, and birdlife.

 New Zealand is also home to 25 marine reserves, where no marine life can be taken without heavy punishments.
 This makes swimming with the fishes a whole new experience as they school past you in great numbers.
 There’s also some pretty nifty snorkling to be done when the water is at waist hight if SCUBA isn’t your cup of tea.

 Discover Auckland has put together some of the best SCUBA and water-based experiences in the big city.